Premature Ejaculation - Topic Overview

 How is premature ejaculation diagnosed?

-doctor will discuss your medical and sexual history with you and conduct a
+doctor will discuss your medical and sexual history with you.
+He or she will do a

 thorough physical exam.
 Your doctor may want to talk to your partner